Nayyar Kamal

 Nayyar Kamal is a Pakistani television actress.
-She was the first actress who appeared in PTV first television play Aik Khaat on 28 November 1964.
+She was the first actress who appeared in Pakistan's state-run PTV's first television play Aik Khaat on 28 November 1964.

 Serials

-She appeared in a number of plays and dramas in the late 1990s and earlier in the 1970s and also appeared in only one film in her whole career:
+She appeared in a number of plays and dramas in the late 1990s and earlier in the 1970s.
+She only appeared in one film in her entire acting career: